Facelift

 How do I choose a surgeon?

 The Australian Health Practitioner Regulation Agency (AHPRA) has a register of medical practitioners.
 You can check this register to ensure your surgeon is a Fellow of the Royal Australasian College of Surgeons (RACS).
-You can also check if the surgeon has had any serious disciplinary action taken against them.
+You can also see if the surgeon has had any serious disciplinary action taken against them.

 Some people consider having cosmetic surgery overseas, but there can be many problems with this.